 The classic bidet is a miniature, bathtub-like fixture situated next to the toilet, with taps on one end.
 Its tub is filled with water, and the user straddles themselves over it to wash below the belt.
-But it took centuries before arriving at this version.
+But it took centuries to arrive at this version.

 The bidet was born in France in the 1600s as a washing basin for your private parts.
 It was considered a second step to the chamber pot, and both items were kept in the bedroom or dressing chamber.
 Some of the early versions of the bidet look like ornamental ottomans; the basins were inset in wooden furniture with short legs.
-Often lids made of wood, wicker, or leather topped the seated portion, disguising its function to a degree.
+Lids made of wood, wicker, or leather tended to top the seated portion, disguising its function to a degree.

 More in this series

 Throughout this bidet boom, the United States resisted its appeal, and the reason might have been the power of first impressions.
 Americans were introduced to bidets on a broad scale during World War II, when troops were stationed in Europe.
 GIs visiting bordellos would often see bidets in the bathrooms, so they began to associate these basins with sex work.
 Given America’s puritanical past, it makes sense that, once back home, servicemen would feel squeamish about presenting these fixtures to their homeland.